dfds/crossplane-configuration-dfds/package/aws/README.md

 ```

 We should then add properties of the resources under the third `properties:` we defined above.
 We can copy and paste
 these from the source code of the resource in aws-provider (using the desired release tag).
-For example, https://raw.githubusercontent.com/crossplane/provider-aws/v0.20.1/package/crds/s3.aws.crossplane.io_buckets.yaml and copy the forProvider.properties.
-The full list of resource source code can be found here: https://github.com/crossplane/provider-aws/tree/v0.20.1/package/crds
+For example, https://raw.githubusercontent.com/crossplane/provider-aws/master/package/crds/s3.aws.crossplane.io_buckets.yaml and copy the forProvider.properties.
+The full list of resource source code can be found here: https://github.com/crossplane/provider-aws/tree/master/package/crds (make sure to select the correct tag for our current version specified in
+`package/crossplane.yaml` from the github dropdown)

 And make sure we end with making the required parameters from the raw resource required in our XRD: